grahame/pharus/README.md

 # pharus: 'beacon' or 'lighthouse'

 https://github.com/grahame/pharus/assets/330805/0644480d-e9b8-4c07-a9b1-3218ce54215d

+_`pharus` showing the colours of the calendar, Lent through Easter 2024_

 This software allows you to configure a 'liturgical lightbulb', which changes colour in accordance with the Calendar of the Anglican Church of Australia.